Skyfallin/Skyfallin/README.md

-# 📜 Hi, I'm Dimetrius — The Frontend Alchemist 🔮
+# 📜 Hi, I'm Dimetrius
 > *"Coding isn't about computers.
 It's about people."*

 I'm a full stack developer with a talent for building engaging, high-performance web and mobile apps.